Autism Spectrum Disorders

 Contents

-Knowing a child’s normal early developmental milestones and what skills are expected to surface at what age can assist in early determination of a possible spectrum delay.
-There are some key developmental milestones in babies and toddlers that could be a red flag for concerns.
-These are as follows:
+There are great variations in the symptoms we associate with ASD.
+Every individual on the spectrum will show varying types and varying degrees of challenges with social skills, communication skills, repetitive behaviors, and other behavioral characteristics.
+The symptoms of autism cannot be explained or attributed to any intellectual disability or developmental delay.
+Knowing a child’s normal early developmental milestones and what skills are expected to surface at what age can assist in the early determination of a possible spectrum delay.
+(2) Some key developmental milestones in babies and toddlers could be a red flag for concerns.

 - Limited or no eye contact

-- Minimal vocal play, smiles or other nonverbal signs of communication
+- Minimal vocal play, smiles, or other nonverbal signs of communication

 - Minimal to absent early babbling